Diiodine hexaoxide

-Diiodine hexaoxide, is a chemical compound of oxygen and iodine with the chemical formula I_{2}O_{6}.
+Diiodine hexaoxide is a chemical compound of oxygen and iodine with the chemical formula I_{2}O_{6}.
 It belongs to the class of iodine oxides, and is a mixed oxide, consisting of iodine(V) and iodine(VII) oxidation states.

 Synthesis

 Reaction of periodic acid with iodic acid in sulfuric acid:

 The thermal decomposition of meta-periodic acid in vacuum also leads to the formation of diiodine hexoxide.

 Chemical properties

 Below 100 °C, diiodine hexaoxide can be stored stably in the absence of moisture.
 When dissolved in water, an exothermic reaction to form iodine and periodic acid takes place.
-When heated above 150 °C, decomposition into diiodine pentoxide can be observed:
+When heated above 179 °C, decomposition into diiodine pentoxide can be observed, with the reaction going to completion at 197 °C:

-The compound is diamagnetic, which is attributed to the different oxidation numbers of the iodine atoms.
-Structurally, the compound is iodyl periodate, an iodine(V,VII) oxide approximating IO_{2}^{+}IO_{4}^{−}.
+Structurally, the compound is a polymeric iodine(V,VII) oxide consisting of repeating I_{4}O_{12}, units contradicting previous sources describing it as "iodyl periodate" (IO_{2}^{+}IO_{4}^{-}).
 As a solid, the compound crystallizes in the space group P1 (space group no. 2) with the lattice constants a = 500.6 pm, b = 674.1 pm, c = 679.5 pm, α = 97.1°, β = 96.43°, γ = 105.36° with one formula unit per unit cell.